Initiatives for Overcoming Disasters Caused by COVID-19 at the Institute of Innovative Research

 *We have 19 research themes from September 10, 2020.

 *We have 20 research themes from October 29, 2020.

-"WRHI International Joint Research Promotion for Overcoming the Coronavirus Disaster"
+"WRHI International Collaborative Research Promotion for Overcoming Disasters Caused by COVID-19"

 Diagnosis, Antiviral Drugs, and Vaccines: Seven Cases

 - Chemically modified fluorescent immunosensors